-Milan is a city in Sullivan County, Missouri, United States.
+Milan (pronounced MY-lun) is a city in Sullivan County, Missouri, United States.
 The population was 1,960 at the 2010 census.
 It is the county seat of Sullivan County.
-It is prounouced MY-lun.

 Milan is located at 40°12’6″N 93°7’30″W (40.201661, -93.125092).
 According to the United States Census Bureau, the city has a total area of 1.78 square miles (4.61 km2), of which, 1.77 square miles (4.58 km2) is land and 0.01 square miles (0.03 km2) is water.